 Andrea Mottlová (Vavrušová) is a Czech pianist with a stormy temperament and tenacious love for her craft.
 She is a laureate of many competitions, chamber music player, teacher and presently she appears as a soloist.
 In her repertoire the main role represent composers of the 20th century as Dmitrij Schostakovich, Sergei Prokofjev, Igor Stravinskij and virtuosic transcription from world-known pianists.
-So far, Andrea is the first and only Czech to perform an arrangement of The Turkish March by Arcadi Volodos.

 A graduate of The Academy of Performing Arts in Prague, Andrea studied piano under Martin Kasík and František Malý, ultimately perfoming the piano concerto “Totentanz” from Ferenc Liszt with AKS orchestra and conductor Marek Šedivý.
 Andrea was awarded the Dean's prize of Music Faculty in AMU for outstanding studies and exceptional representation of The Academy.
 She also spent a year abroad studying at The Universitat für Musik und Darstellende Kunst Wien with Avedis Kouyoumdjian.
 Regularly she takes part in international piano Masterclasses with renowned artists such as Peter Donohoe, Lilya Zilberstein, Andrei Gavrilov, Jose Ramon Mendez, Robert McDonald and Julian Martin from Juilliard School of Music in New York.